Third Democrat jumps into Georgia’s US Senate race

 "Senator David Perdue and Republican leaders in Washington have failed Georgia families and communities: from farmers suffering under the GOP-led trade war, to the families at risk of losing their healthcare as Republicans try to dismantle the Affordable Care Act," Amico said in a statement.

-Perdue, a former business executive, has emerged as a close ally of President Donald Trump since his election in 2014.
+Perdue, a former business executive, has emerged as a close ally of President Donald Trump since his election in 2014 and has been closely aligned with the administration on issues ranging from immigration to trade.

+Amico's announcement comes just weeks after the auto transportation company she is executive chairwoman of filed for bankruptcy, citing unsustainable labor costs compared to its non-unionized competitors.
+She said the experience spurred her to run and to make fighting for workers a core tenant of her campaign.

+During a speech before a group of striking telecommunication workers in Atlanta on Tuesday, Amico called Perdue one of Trump's "chief enablers" and slammed the Trump administration's escalating trade war with China.

 National Republican Senatorial Committee spokesman Nathan Brand called Amico a "failed business executive" in an emailed statement and touted Perdue's "positive record of delivering results for all of Georgia."